 Beyond Hotbed 2013

-We are collaborating with venues and partners to transfer work from Hotbed to London and to the Edinburgh Festival next year.
-We are also producing an event with QMUL and Amnesty International for the Cambridge Festival of Ideas in October.
-Finally, the dates for Hotbed 2014 at Cambridge Junction have already been set: 10th – 13th July 2014, so get them into your diary now.
-Hotbed will be on tour again, so watch this space for further dates and commissioning deadlines.
+We are collaborating with venues and partners to transfer work from Hotbed to London and to the Edinburgh Festival 2014.
+We have also produced an event with QMUL and Amnesty International for the Cambridge Festival of Ideas in October 2013.